drewww/prism/_sources/making-a-roguelike/part4.rst.txt

       end
    end

-And finally we're gonna have to handle this message back in the user interface.
+And finally we're going to handle this message in the user interface.
 Head back over to ``gamestates/MyGamelevelstate.lua`` and let's modify ``MyGameLevelState:handleMessage``.

 .. code:: lua